snowyu/amforth/doc/source/TG/Standards.rst

 within forth it is the equivalent to a RESET.
 :command:`WARM` initializes the :command:`PAUSE`
-deferred word to do nothing, calls the application defined TURNKEY action and finally hands over to :command:`QUIT`.
+deferred word to do nothing, calls the application defined :command:`TURNKEY` action and finally hands over to :command:`QUIT`.

 TURNKEY
 .......